 - Exclusive breastfeeding for the first 6 months of life (without additional foods or liquids, including water) protects infants from disease and guarantees them a food source that is safe, clean, accessible and perfectly tailored to their needs.
 Nearly half of all diarrhoea episodes and one-third of all respiratory infections could be prevented with increased breastfeeding in low- and middle-income countries.

-- Adequate complementary feeding and continued breastfeeding: Provides good nutrition, supports strong immune systems and provides protection from disease.
+- Adequate complementary feeding and continued breastfeeding provides good nutrition, supports strong immune systems and provides protection from disease.
 From 6 months to 2 years of age, adequate complementary feeding – providing children with adequate quantities of safe, nutritious and age-appropriate foods alongside continued breastfeeding – can reduce child deaths, including those due to pneumonia and diarrhoea.

 Prevent: Preventative interventions help stop disease transmission and prevent children from becoming ill